P/E RATIO: [PASS]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-APOG's long-term growth rate of -5.95%, Based on the average of the 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+APOG's long-term growth rate of 61.69%, Based on the average of the 3 and 5 year historical EPS growth rates, passes this test.

 TOTAL DEBT/EQUITY RATIO: [PASS]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
 APOG's Debt/Equity (5.39%) is not considered high relative to its industry (102.43%) and passes this test.